transloadit/uppy/.github/ISSUE_TEMPLATE/integration_help.md

 As much as we'd like to provide detailed integration help to each non-paying user, Uppy has reached a point where this is no longer sustainable for our small crew.
 We end up investing our time in a million different projects, but without money flowing back, we can't ramp up our team along with the demand, spreading our team ever thinner, eventually grinding development to a halt.

-This is not where we want to be, in order to offer enthusiasts, businesses, and enterprises assistance in a sustainable way, we came up with these three support options:
+This is not where we want to be, so in order to offer enthusiasts, businesses, and enterprises assistance in a sustainable way, we came up with these three support options:

 |                                            <br>Support |     🦄<br>Community      |                        🥉<br>Bronze                         |                                🥈<br>Silver and up                                 |
 |-------------------------------------------------------:|:------------------------:|:-----------------------------------------------------------:|:----------------------------------------------------------------------------------:|